spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `v0-1.0-md` | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> |

 ---

 title: OpenAI
-description: Learn how to use the OpenAI provider for the AI SDK.
+description: Learn how to use the OpenAI provider for the AI SDK
 ---

 # OpenAI Provider